fluca1978/fluca1978.github.io/_posts/2024-03-04-PerlWeeklyChallenge259.md

 <a name="task2"></a>
 ## PWC 259 - Task 2 - Raku Implementation

-The task asked to write a parser for a line of text in the form of `{% id param=value param=value %}`.
+The task asked to write a parser for a line of text in a form with an identifier and a set of params (key and value).
 I have not implemented this task in a very accurate way, since it is too much regular expression work for me!
 <br/>
 <br/>